WebMall -- A Multi-Shop Benchmark for Evaluating Web Agents: Introduction

-The contributions of this paper are: \begin{enumerate} \item We introduce \textit{WebMall}, a novel benchmark for evaluating web agents consisting of four locally hostable e‑shops and a comparison-shopping task set that covers both basic shopping tasks and advanced tasks requiring navigation and reasoning skills. \item We conduct an evaluation of eight baseline agent configurations using Browsergym/AgentLab~\cite{chezellesBrowserGymEcosystemWeb2024}.
-The configurations differ in observation space, the use of short-term memory, and the underlying LLM.
-We analyze completion rates, precision, recall, F1 scores, token usage, runtime, and cost across basic and advanced task categories. \end{enumerate}
+Our baseline experiments show that the benchmark is challenging for the LLMs GPT-5.4 and Qwen 3.6 Plus.
+The best configuration achieves completion rates below 65\% in the task categories of cheapest product search and vague product search.
+We find that using the accessibility tree is most important for successful navigation and achieving high task completion rates, whereas screenshots can be a helpful addition in some situations but cannot replace the structured information found in accessibility trees.
+We further observe large differences in token consumption, runtime, and API cost between agents using GPT-5.4 and agents using Qwen 3.6 Plus.
+The absolute token consumption and runtime per task proved to be quite high for both models due to WebMall requiring agents to interact with multiple websites.

-We publicly release the benchmark and the baseline agent implementations to facilitate the comparison of web agents and to foster research on using web agents for complex shopping tasks.
-The benchmark and experimental code can be found on GitHub\footnote{\url{https://github.com/wbsg-uni-mannheim/WebMall}}
+The contributions of this paper are: \begin{enumerate} \item \textit{WebMall}, a novel simulated environment benchmark for evaluating web agents, consisting of four e-shops and a challenging comparison shopping task set that covers tasks requiring navigation, interaction, search and reasoning skills.
+WebMall distinguishes itself from existing simulated environment benchmarks due to (i) tasks requiring navigation of multiple shops, (ii) the heterogeneity of product offers and navigation interfaces across shops, and (iii) its increased task complexity, mirroring comparison shopping customer journeys. \item An evaluation of eight baseline agents differing in observation space, the use of short-term memory, and the underlying LLM.
+We analyze completion rates, precision, recall, F1 scores, token usage, runtime, and cost. \end{enumerate}

-The paper is structured as follows: Section~\ref{sec:webmall-environment} introduces the WebMall environment, Section~\ref{sec:taskset} describes the task set of WebMall, Section~\ref{sec:experiments} presents the results of the experimental validation, and Section~\ref{sec:relatedwork} compares WebMall to related work.
+\textbf{Resource Availability:} The WebMall benchmark includes (i) the dockerized multi-shop environment, (ii) the 91-task suite across 11 categories, (iii) the evaluation harness, and (iv) the baseline agents.
+All artifacts are found on GitHub\footnote{\url{https://github.com/wbsg-uni-mannheim/WebMall}}.
+After cloning the repository, the two-command setup\footnote{\url{https://github.com/wbsg-uni-mannheim/WebMall/blob/main/docker_all/README.md}} automatically downloads all files, configures the services, and launches the four shops along with their databases and Elasticsearch instances.